Acting Chief of Prosecutions

 We’re trying to get the teaching of international criminal law on the core curricula of universities in the region.
 You know, and there, there are live issues like the Ugandan situation.
-I think the pretrial chambers is sitting this week or possibly next to consider whether the ICC should defer to, to Uganda to try the Joseph Kony case.
+I think the pretrial chamber is sitting this week or possibly next to consider whether the ICC should defer to, to Uganda to try the Joseph Kony case.

 They have capacity issues and their Director of Public Prosecutions has engaged our Prosecutor here.
 So yes, there’s a role we could play in terms of capacity building for those who, you know, acknowledge the need and ask for it.

 RS: What do you think still needs to happen in order for a case to be successfully referred back to Rwanda?